sherwynnn/sherwynnn.github.io/_posts/2025-04-27-hr-management-system.md

 ## What’s next?

 One of the biggest lessons I learned from this project was how task prioritization is extremely key when it comes to SaaS design and development.
 The reason nothing was ever confirmed to be finished was because of the perpetually new features to be worked on every other day, which meant that we were unable to allocate as much time and effort to refining and completing the existing core features that really mattered.
-Even on the final week of my internship, I was still actively working on new feature designs, which made it especially challenging to dedicate enough time to preparing a proper design handoff.
+Even in the final week of my internship, I was still actively working on new feature designs, which made it especially challenging to dedicate enough time to preparing a proper design handoff.

 Despite all this, this internship was a valuable experience that helped me step foot into the professional world of UX and UI design.
-I’m very grateful to Allied for giving me the opportunity to be the lead designer of such a large-scale project, where I not only shaped the look and feel of the product but also had the chance to influence stakeholders through my design decisions.
+I’m very grateful to Allied for allowing me to be the lead designer of such a large-scale project, where I not only shaped the look and feel of the product but also had the chance to influence stakeholders through my design decisions.